andraskindler/parallaxviewpager/README.md

   * *setBackground(Drawable background)* or *setBackgroundDrawable(Drawable background)*
   * *setBackground(Bitmap bitmap)*

 2. (Optional) Specify how the view should scale the background with the *setScaleType(final int scaleType)* method.
+This only works with *FIT_HEIGHT*.
 Choose from the following parameters:
   * *FIT_HEIGHT* means the height of the image is resized to matched the height of the View, also stretching the width to keep the aspect ratio.
 The non-visible part of the bitmap is divided into equal parts, each of them sliding in at the proper position.
 This is the default value.
   * *FIT_WIDTH* means the width of the background image is divided into equal chunks, each taking up the whole width of the screen.
 This mode is not the usual parallax-effect, as the speed of the background scrolling equals the speed of the views.